MrBeardy/OTBChallenge/README.md

-# Que 0.0.6
+# QQ 0.0.6

-Que is a small library that takes a formatted string (or multi-dimensional array) as input and stores it as Jobs with optional dependencies.
+QQ is a small library that takes a formatted string (or multi-dimensional array) as input and stores it as Jobs with optional dependencies.

 This job list can then be sorted using